Curriculum

 • 21st century assessment of students using technology tools for delivery.

-• Aggregated and disaggregated reports by student, by class, by teacher, by school, by LEA, and by state.
+• Aggregated and disaggregated reports by student, by class, by teacher, by school, by PSU, by region and by state.

 • Involvement of business representatives, local administrators, and teachers.